-On Sunday 25 April, from 10am to 1pm, liquor may only be sold or supplied in conjunction with a meal in a part of the premises that is ordinarily set aside for dining.
-Note definitions of a meal ‘as above’.
+On Tuesday 25 April, from 10am to 1pm, liquor may only be sold or supplied in conjunction with a meal in a part of the premises that is ordinarily set aside for dining.

 Liquor can be sold to patrons for one hour before dining, while eating their meal and for one hour after finishing their meal.

-The sale of take away liquor, EGM gaming, KENO and Wagering products are not permitted prior to 1pm on ANZAC Day.
+The sale of take away liquor, EGM gaming and KENO is not permitted prior to 1pm on ANZAC Day.

 From 1pm on ANZAC Day, normal liquor and gaming trading conditions apply.

 Conducting two-up on ANZAC Day requires written approval.

 Hotel premises can conduct two-up on their premises as part of an ANZAC Day commemoration, if it is approved in writing by an RSL sub-branch and various conditions are met:

 - people aged under 18 must not play two-up

 - no commission can be charged on money wagered